thoughtspot/thoughtspot.github.io/pages/admin/troubleshooting/search_too_many_blanks.md

 ---
-title: [elephant]
+title: [Search results contain too many blanks]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Search results contain too many blanks

 If you find that your search results contain too many blanks when your data source is a worksheet, there is a simple adjustment you can make to fix this.

 If you find that the charts and tables built on a worksheet contain a large number of null values \(which display as \{blank\} in the web browser\), you can fix this by changing the [inclusion rule](../worksheets/about_inclusion_rule.html#) for the worksheet.